 You may request a copy of your own "rap sheet" from the FBI.
 Follow the FBI's procedure detailed here.

 Yes, we do fingerprinting for most purposes with the exception of U.S. Immigration.
-Fingerprinting is done by appointment only, beginning August 6, 2013, on Tuesdays and Thursdays, between 2:30 and 3:30 p.m.
+Fingerprinting is done by appointment only, on Tuesdays and Thursdays, between 2:30 and 3:30 p.m.
 Our fee is $12.00 per card for Ferndale residents and Ferndale School District employees and volunteers, and $15.00 for non-residents.
-Please call the office at 360-384-3390 extension 5745 or 5746 to schedule an appointment.
+Please call the office at 360-384-3390 extension 5747 to schedule an appointment.

-Concealed Pistol Licenses are available to U.S. citizens who are at least 21 years of age, free of any felony convictions and any domestic violence convictions since July 1, 1993, have no outstanding warrants for any offenses, and are of sound mental health.
 If you live within the city limits of Ferndale, application is made at the Ferndale Police Department.
-Upon receipt of your application and a $52.50 non-refundable fee, an appointment will be made to take your fingerprints as part of the background check.
+Upon receipt of your application and a $50.75 non-refundable fee (cash or check only), an appointment will be made to take your fingerprints as part of the background check.
 Once the background check determines you qualify under the law, the permit will be issued to you.
 This can take up to 30 days.
 For more details on concealed pistol licenses, please click here.

 Yes.
 You must bring your Federal Firearm License and your Washington State Business License with you when you make application, and the fee is $125 for one year.
 You and any employees who will be selling firearms must undergo fingerprinting and a background check.
 The process may take up to 30 days.

 Information on obtaining protection orders in Whatcom County can be found here, or go to the Whatcom County Courthouse, 311 Grand Avenue Room 304, Bellingham, WA 98225.

 The Law defines an at-risk youth as an individual under the age of 18 years who: